-The Title IX Coordinator/DHR Administrator or designee will send the Final Investigation Report to the parties within 100 Working Days from the date that the Notice of Investigation is provided to the parties.
-Extensions may be granted for good cause as determined by the Title IX Coordinator/DHR Administrator.
-The parties will receive written notice from the Title IX Coordinator/DHR Administrator or designee if an extension is necessary and why.
+Coordinator/DHR Administrator.
+The Parties will receive written notice from the Title IX Coordinator/DHR Administrator or designee if an extension is necessary and why.
 The notice will indicate if the extension alters the timeframes for the major stages of the Complaint process.